-Most of the work STP performs is into Norwegian Bokmål.
+Most of the work Sandberg performs is into Norwegian Bokmål.
 The Norwegian pages on this website are written in Bokmål.

-Around 86–90 per cent of Norwegians use Bokmål when writing, and 10–12 per cent use Nynorsk, but most spoken dialects more closely resemble Nynorsk than Bokmål.
+Around 86–90% of Norwegians use Bokmål when writing, and 10–12% use Nynorsk, but most spoken dialects more closely resemble Nynorsk than Bokmål.
 The Norwegian Broadcasting Corporation (NRK) broadcasts in both Bokmål and Nynorsk, and all governmental agencies are required to support both written standards.
 Bokmål is used in 92 per cent of all written publications, Nynorsk in 8 per cent (2000).

-STP was the first company in the UK to achieve both ISO 17100 and ISO 18587 certification.
-Whether the translation is done by our in-house experts or one of our carefully sourced freelancers, you can be confident that a translation produced by STP will hit the mark.
+Sandberg was the first company in the UK to achieve both ISO 17100 and ISO 18587 certification.
+Whether the translation is done by our in-house experts or one of our carefully sourced freelancers, you can be confident that a translation produced by Sandberg will hit the mark.